eolson99/abs-assessment/README.md

 - We stored the plots for our code in another folder called 'visualization notebooks' as individual jupyter notebooks, with each notebook addressing a group-question.

-- our report discussing our plots and findings is also attached as a .pdf
+- Our report discussing our plots and findings is also attached as a .pdf